strasse34/pp4/TESTING.md

 **Image Ratio Standardization**<br>
 In the quote section, I standardized the aspect ratios of images to maintain consistency.
 This not only improved visual appeal but also eliminated layout reflows, contributing to better performance.
 ### Final Score after Optimisation
+The initial visit to the website might not yield the highest score due to browser caching.
+Typically, a better score can be achieved during subsequent visits after the browser has cached the necessary files.
 Below are the final results of google lighthouse scores:<br>
 **Desktop: Home Page**
 <details>